* Please note: The bridging fund is only available for current UT Master's students.

 Twente Graduate School organizes two professional workshops ('how to develop a research proposal' and 'how to present’) offered to all nominees before the research proposal deadline and the presentation for the jury, respectively.
 Each of the 6 research proposals will be sent to two external reviewers (experts in the field).
 The external reviews as well as the presentations and interviews with the candidates are the basis for final selection by the TGS Award jury.
 The jury will rank the proposals and choose the winner.
 The TGS Award is handed out during the Opening of the Academic Year by the Rector Magnificus.

-Each of the six candidates receives a (maximum of) six-month bridging grant on the basis of AiO salary from the TGS Fund.
+Each of the six selected candidates receives a bridging grant for (a maximum of) 6 months on the basis of AiO salary from the TGS Fund.
 The winner of the award additionally receives a cheque of 2,500 Euros to be spend on Doctoral Education (summer school, workshop, conference).